The unique, nature-crafted, frothed-glass character of the pumice stone finds application in a variety of consumer goods and industrial processes.

 Does pumice work as a mechanical insecticide?

-Can pumice be used as a growing media in hydroponic and aquaponic systems?
+Can pumice be used as a reusable growing media in hydroponic and aquaponic systems?

 Pumice is a clean, enduring soilless media for ‘ponics-style systems.
 It holds moisture, yet readily drains—and the drainage rate is easily controlled via grade selection (depending on crop type and need).
 Pumice does not swell or get soggy.
 Though lightweight, pumice from the Hess deposit is weighty enough to provide a steady base for root hold and top support.
 Pumice is tough: it resists break down, and in most cases (depending on crop), pumice can be cleaned and used again.